KlotzJesse/neuralnetwork/README.md

 </h3>

 <p align="center">
-  A simple, unfinished java implementation of a rudimentary artificial intelligence framework, trained using the MNIST data set for the classification of numbers.
+  A simple, unfinished java implementation of a rudimentary artificial intelligence framework written in java, trained using the MNIST data set for the classification of numbers.
 </p>

 ## What is Artifical Intelligence